by Dr. Mercola

 For those of you who are not familiar with the protocol recommended by Trevor Marshall, I will briefly summarize its basic tenets, as I understand them, before going on.

-First it is important to note that Dr. Marshall is not a medical doctor but freely uses the doctor salutation to add credibility to his questionable theories.
+First it is important to note that Dr. Marshall is not a medical doctor but has his PhD in Biomedical Engineering.

 Marshall is an Australian electrical engineer who developed an interest in biomedical engineering out of a desire to cure his own sarcoidosis, which he developed in the 1970s[i].
 He has no medical degree.
 His theories come from mathematical molecular models, not clinical studies.